Rapid and Safe Trajectory Planning over Diverse Scenes through Diffusion Composition

 Composed Result replay

 This model composition approach ensures collision-free trajectory planning in unseen scenes for safety.
-The proposed method can make optimal test-time decisions to generate safe behaviors, such as accelerating to bypass or decelerating to avoid obstacles , thus allowing trajecoty planning for diverse scenes without retraining.
+The proposed method can make safe test-time decisions to generate safe behaviors, such as decelerating to avoid obstacles, thus allowing collision-free trajecoty planning for diverse scenes without retraining.

 Composed Scene 1 - view 1: